 As mentioned above, certain IDA IARs receive compensation based on certain insurance recommendations made to clients.
 Because of that, clients should be aware that the receipt of additional compensation by IARs of the Firm creates an inherent conflict of interest and can affect the judgment of these individuals when making recommendations.
 This is due to the fact that the IAR, when receiving compensation has an incentive to make recommendations based on the compensation received rather than on a client's needs.
 IDA has adopted certain procedures designed to mitigate the effects of conflicts.
 IDA and its IARs endeavor at all times to put the interests of the clients first, and recommendations only will be made to the extent that they are reasonably believed to be in the best interests of the client.
 Additionally, the conflicts presented by these practices are disclosed to clients at the time of entering into an advisory agreement, mainly through the delivery of the IDA Disclosure Brochure (ADV Part 2A) and ADV Part 2B Supplement Brochures.
-Clients are not obligated to implement any insurance recommendations made by IDA or any of its affiliates.
-Should a client decide to implement such recommendations, the client has the discretion to choose any insurance agent and/or agency to complete the transaction.
+Clients are not obligated to implement any insurance recommendations, the client has the discretion to choose any insurance agent and/or agency to complete the transaction.